Back to Floor Sanding

 What Makes Reclaimed Flooring So Attractive?

 So many benefits - Where to even begin?
 Many of the wood species used in reclaimed flooring can no longer be found in the market.
 Reclaimed floors are eco-friendly and help preserve the forests in an age when deforestation is a serious concern.
 The floor itself is usually cut from bigger, tougher and more mature trees while commercially grown alternatives are rarely left the time.
-The timber from a fully grown tree can provide bigger planks which will tend to splitless.
+The timber from a fully grown tree can provide bigger planks that will tend to be splitless.

 Once exposed to the elements wood will naturally shrink and expand time and over again.
 This will eventually make it even more durable.
 Some dislike the fact the wood has aged and has some imperfections.
 Many more will love the fact it has proven its high quality over the years and value its story and individual character.
 One thing is certain.
 There are high demand and short supply.
 Even those who dislike reclaimed floors cannot deny it is something unique and, therefore, valuable.